 Many compound bodyweight exercises, such as pull-ups, push-ups, squats, lunges, dips, and especially burpees are true and tested methods of workouts that help individuals to get ripped and build muscle.

 When it comes to getting shredded and building muscle mass, it is crucial to choose the type of exercise wisely.
 By doing cardio, for example, you can work your aerobic muscle fibers, which help to maintain muscle mass and lose weight.
 On the other hand, by implementing strength training you will also gain muscle.

 Therefore, it’s important to keep these two types of workouts in balance and alternate them on daily basis (or simply alternate them between your workout days).
 It’s a known fact that resistance training has always been a key method of retaining muscle no matter how old an individual is.

 If you want to see an effective outcome from your workout routine, you need to consider training at least 3 days a week, using compound exercises that use your entire body muscles.
 For example, pull-ups use more muscles than chances, since it involves many muscle groups in your body.

-The best way to get ripped at home without equipment is to incorporate HIIT with bodyweight resistance training, such as pull-ups, push-ups, dips, and lunges.
+To be brief, yes.
+In fact, the best way to get ripped at home without equipment is to incorporate HIIT with bodyweight resistance training, such as pull-ups, push-ups, dips, and lunges.